LibrariesHacked/data-storytelling/_posts/2025-03-20-the-membership-of-lancashire-libraries.md

 ## Library membership and usage

 When considering a 'library member' we shouldn't limit ourselves to traditional definitions of usage.
 [CIPFA library statistics](https://www.gov.uk/government/publications/analysing-data-cipfa-statistics-and-the-future-of-englands-libraries/analysing-data-cipfa-statistics-and-the-future-of-englands-libraries) collect the number of 'active borrowers' across library services.
-This excludes anyone who is using a library for other reasons: computers, eBooks, eMagazines, etc.
+This excludes anyone who is using a library for other reasons: computers, ebooks, emagazines, etc.

 While borrowing still remains the primary reason for library membership, we shouldn't ignore other usage types.
 If we don't consider other usage we miss opportunities for insight, and even simple cross-marketing.